 Recycle smart and do your part by putting your recyclables loose in your recycling cart.

 7/1/2020 Recycle Smart: Keep random metal items out of your recycling cart.

 Random metal items such as pots and pans, pipes, hangers, and tools can damage equipment and harm workers at recycling sorting facilities.
 Do not place these items in your recycling cart.
-Recycle Smart and do your part by taking random metal items to a scrap metal recycler or bring them to a Saint Paul Citywide Drop Off event (event dates for fall 2020 are TBD).
+Recycle Smart and do your part by taking random metal items to a scrap metal recycler.
+Find options by searching the Ramsey County Disposal Guide.

 7/15/2020 Recycle Smart: Keep propane tanks out of your recycling cart.